All Episodes

 Why can't they do that?

-How about And the bad guys are not are Bin Laden?
+And the bad guys are bin Laden.

-The bad guys are well, he's one of them.
+The bad guys are, well, he's one of them.

 Bad guys are all over the place.

-This nine eleven twenty years of terrorist acts against Americans prior to nine eleven, the World Trade Center explosion in nineteen ninety three.
+9-11, 20 years of terrorist acts against Americans prior to 9-11, the World Trade Center explosion in 1993.

 What do you mean?

-You don't buy that it's an existential war.
+You don't buy that it's an existential war?

-You don't buy we have worldwide enemies out there.
+You don't buy we have worldwide enemies out there?

-And we went after the people that committed the crime on 9 11, or forgive me, on the first world trade bombings in 93.
+And we went after the people that committed the crime on 9-11, or forgive me, on the first World Trade bombings in 93.

 Yes.